compomics/icelogoserver/README.md

 ## Project Description

 IceLogo server is the server edition of the [iceLogo](https://github.com/compomics/icelogo) tool.
 This iceLogo server can be accessed via http://iomics.ugent.be/icelogoserver/.
-Both the iceLogo server and installation instructions can be found in the [downloads](#downloads) section.
+Both the iceLogo server and installation instructions can be found in the [download](#download) section.

 [Go to top of page](#icelogo-server)